-Reasons Your Basement is Leaking
+Reasons Your Basement Is Leaking

-Water can enter a basement or crawlspace in any number of ways and if you’re concerned with moisture in your basement, there is no better service to call than Paul’s Basement Waterproofing.
+Water can enter a basement or crawlspace in any number of ways, and if you’re concerned with moisture in your basement, there is no better service to call than Paul’s Basement Waterproofing.
 We keep basements dry in Windsor, Essex County, Chatham-Kent, Sarnia-Lambton, and London and the surrounding areas, providing everything from basic interior waterproofing to sump pit and pump installations.
 One of the key questions our technicians are asked frequently is how and why moisture is leaking into a basement.
-Here’s a few of the more common sources of water entry into your basement:
+Here are a few of the more common sources of water entry into your basement:

 - Top of the Foundation/Basement Wall – this happens when the ground is near level, or worse, sloping towards the house, rainwater drains back towards your house, rather than away from it.

 - Window Wells - are both practical and decorative when working properly, but overflowing gutters are a common source of disruption in window wells.